bsturk/up_front_bot/README.md

 ### 1. Group Setup Tab (Optional)

 This tab helps you generate the initial SLA groups for a scenario.
 Using this is optional; you can manually set up SLA groups if you prefer.
-If you do manually setup groups, be sure to select a nationality on the "Game Actions" tab.
+If you manually setup groups, be sure to select a nationality on the "Game Actions" tab.

 *   **Scenario Selection:**
     1. Choose the **Scenario** you are playing from the dropdown.